Spring-0/whatRecipeAPI/README.md

 # whatRecipeAPI

 Find all kinds of recipes from healthy to junk food.
-Have any food restrictions such as peanuts, beef, and pork?
+Have any food restrictions such as peanuts, beef, or pork?
 This will show you the recipe for you! (at least it will in the future 🤣)

 ## Description